Living with a Maine Coon is a genuine joy that not everyone is blessed enough to experience.

 How Long Do Maine Coons Live?

 A Maine Coon cat will not necessarily have a longer lifespan than a normal cat breed.
-If anything, it might actually live for less years because it is a pedigree cat breed.
+If anything, it might actually live for fewer years because it is a pedigree cat breed.

 The average Maine Coon lifespan is 12-15 years, with one insurance company concluding that roughly 75% of Maine Coon cats will reach 10 years of age.